AreyanR/SitRight/README.md

 cd Desktop/SitRight-main && python3 main.py
 ```

 >Note: Only use the setup command once.
-For future use, run the quick start command.
+For future use, open a new terminal, run the quick start command.

 <img src="media/terminalcmds.gif" alt="Terminal Commands" width="300">